What Do Respiratory Therapy Technician Do?

 - Interview or examine patients to collect clinical data.

-Respiratory Therapy Technician Required Skills
+What a Respiratory Therapy Technician Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.